-If you have a late arrival or early departure, I recommend staying in Jeju city, located in the south of the island.
+If you have a late arrival or early departure, I recommend staying in Jeju City, located in the south of the island.

 Chason Hotel The Smile

-Chason Hotel The Smile is in the heart of Seogwipo – perfect for travellers looking to explore nearby waterfalls, visit the iconic sights and discover the local food.
+Chason Hotel The Smile is in the heart of Seogwipo – perfect for travelers looking to explore nearby waterfalls, visit the iconic sights and discover the local food.
 The hotel offers the usual perks of excellent WI-FI, a continental breakfast and the best coffee.

-I would recommend Chason Hotel The Smile for couples travelling to Jeju Island, however, they do also offer family rooms.
+I would recommend Chason Hotel The Smile for couples traveling to Jeju Island, however, they do also offer family rooms.
 All the rooms at this Jeju Island hotel are very clean, neat and provide all the amenities you could wish for.

 Hidden Cliff Hotel and Nature

 The Hidden Cliff Hotel and Nature sits on the top of a hill and is surrounded by thick woods teeming with life.
 The hotel is surrounded by hidden hiking trails for the adventurous soul, and offers a large infinity pool to cool down in at the end of a long day.

 The vibrant rooms at The Hidden Cliff Hotel and Nature have wooden finishings and a private balcony to relax on.
 As an added bonus, Jungmun Beach is just a five-minute drive away from this hotel on Jeju Island,

 Bayhill Pool and Villa offers luxurious rooms with private terraces and ocean views.
 Located in a slightly secluded area, it’s the Jeju hotel to stay if you are looking for a quiet getaway.